nhsconnect/prm-practice-migration/_steps/migration-key-phases/11-final-data-production.md

 group: migration-key-phases
 ---

-The final data extract is taken and is provided to the new supplier (target), who import it into the new system.
+The final data extract is taken and is provided to the new supplier (target), who imports it into the new system.
 From this point in time, any changes to records in the existing system (source) will not be migrated.